chaitan3/adFVM/README.md

 Optionally, the following packages can be installed to enable additional functionality in adFVM

+1. [OpenFOAM](https://www.openfoam.com/) and [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview): Allows for the creation and modification of meshes.
-1. [h5py](https://github.com/h5py/h5py): A parallel version of h5py provides HDF5 read/write
+2. [h5py](https://github.com/h5py/h5py): A parallel version of h5py provides HDF5 read/write
 support
-2. [PETSc](https://www.mcs.anl.gov/petsc/) and [LAPACK](http://www.netlib.org/lapack/): Adds artificial viscosity dissipation support
-for the adjoint flow solver.
 3. [ar](https://github.com/RhysU/ar): Provides statistics of long-time averaged quantities in the primal and adjoint solvers. the library  needs to be installed.
-4. [OpenFOAM](https://www.openfoam.com/) and [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview): Allows for the creation and modification of meshes.
+4. [PETSc](https://www.mcs.anl.gov/petsc/): Adds artificial viscosity dissipation support for the adjoint flow solver.

 For Ubuntu, the following script can be used to install the above packages.